How to Beat Ogre Oustin’ in Pokémon The Teal Mask: Best Strategy, Tips & Tricks, Rewards

 Don’t press Y to return to the Berry Tables unless you’re out of Berries because it will scrap all of the Berries you’re currently holding.

 Make sure you’ve beaten Normal mode before joining an online Hard mode run because if you win, you won’t get the Shiny Munchlax.
-I found that out the hard way and had to do it all over again (yes, I was incredibly salty).
+We found that out the hard way and had to do it all over again (yes, we were incredibly salty).

-I was able to complete the last stage of Ogre Oustin’s Hard mode with my team and win a Shiny Munchlax by using a few specific methods.
-Here’s what I recommend doing to secure victory:
+We were able to complete the last stage of Ogre Oustin’s Hard mode with our team and win a Shiny Munchlax by using a few specific methods.
+Here’s what we recommend doing to secure victory:

 • It is possible to complete Easy solo, but you will probably struggle in the final stage of Normal if you’re on your own.
 Hard mode definitely requires a team of four.

 • When playing in a team, assign everyone a direction to stick to from the starting point.
-For example, I stayed left on each round and never deviated from my assigned path.
+For example, one team member should stay left on each round and never deviate from that assigned path.

-• If playing in a team, don’t assign everyone a specific color.
-I tried doing this and had more success by having each team member just collect what they could.
+• If playing in a team, don’t assign everyone a specific color. we tried doing this and had more success by having each team member just collect what they could.

 • In the later rounds, only bank your Berries once you have collected 30 Berries.